kolinsturt/kolinsturt.github.io/_posts/2013-04-01-sha_using_openssl.md

 	    return CFStringCreateWithCString(kCFAllocatorDefault, resultString.c_str(), kCFStringEncodingUTF8);
 	}

-You used the word “create” at the beginning of the function name; denoting that the returned object has a retain count of +1 and will need a CFRelease();
+You used the word “create” at the beginning of the function name; denoting that the returned object has a retain count of +1 and will need a `CFRelease()`;

+If you're working entirely on this platform, check out the [article](https://kolinsturt.github.io/lessons/2013/05/01/hashing_algorithms_in_core_foundation) covering SHA512 using the Common Crypto library.
 Here is the full [MessageDigest](https://github.com/CollinBStuart/SHAOpenSSL) class for you to download.